Matola Reserve, Eastern Cape

 Like the saying goes, good things eventually come to an end.
 After breakfast, we sadly had to say goodbye to Matola.
 I feel fortunate to be able to visit such places.
 The Eastern Cape is often overlooked, but there are treasures like Matola waiting to be discovered all over the province.

-Accommodation at Matola Game Reserve
+More about Matola Private Game Reserve Accommodation

-Matola offers two accommodation camps, which can be reserved either on a single-room basis or for the entire camp.
+Matola offers two accommodation camps (The Sleep Shed and what I call the ‘Main Camp’ area), which can be reserved either on a single-room basis or for the entire camp.
 You can also decide if you want to cook for yourself or have the in-house chef prepare your meals.
+I have already explained the Sleep Shed accommodation at the beginning and throughout this blog post.
+But here’s a little more about the Main Camp below.
+Within this area you’ll find free-standing thatched chalets, a Bridal Suite, and Glamping Grounds, all situated within a few hundred meters of each other.

 The Lodge